 - Easier and Simplified Payments

-Open banking enables third parties to develop APIs for already existing banking infrastructure, FinTechs would then go on to build innovative banking services, products and applications to provide better banking experience to customers.
+Open banking enables third parties to develop APIs for already existing banking infrastructure, FinTechs would then go on to build innovative banking services, products, and applications to provide a better banking experience to customers.

 With these developments, Open banking enables a simplified payments system and has the power to change the way we handle our money and change our ideas of what a bank is and who can provide financial services.